urazzak/CIS-106-Umer-Razzak/README.md

 ## Assignment 10
 During this session we learned the importance of arrays, and how fixed arrays can limit a program and end-user ability to append and remove data from lists and tables.
 Having the ability to add new item or prompt user for inputs within our database can create a better program.
 We also learned the ability to sort, add, remove, and so much more!
 These are helpful tools to build a complex data structure as outlined in the book.
 As programmers arrays are a great tool to have under our belts.

+## Assignment 11
+In this section we expanded on our knowledge of lists and arrays.
+Strings in python can be leveraged as arrays, we learned to parse strings and display data from strings in anyway.
+Just like arrays strings can be manipulated as the hold a byte of data with each character.
+With the use of our array knowledge we completed activities on prompting user for an input, create functions to manipulate the data, and display the results to our users.